maduekeonyinyechukwu/Flask/README.md

 # Flask Task Manager 📝

 A simple task management web application built with Flask and SQLAlchemy.
-This app demonstrates basic **CRUD** (Create, Read, Update, Delete) functionality using a SQLite database.
+This app demonstrates basic **CRUD** (Create, Read, Update, Delete) functionality using a MySQL database.

 ## Features